apanx/RA2_AI/README.md

 Spinner with two smartzones and SRM

 ##D_SMFE_Turret_Machinegun_Spin
 "SMFE for Machinegun Vehicle (with optional turret and spinner)"
-NOTES: Bindings' coding for __INIT_ stuff:
+NOTES: Bindings' coding
 'motor': 5  (5=component number).
 'altitude': 0.5  (distance above the floor)
 'TimerSpeed3thru4' : 1  (1-5 integer)
 'TimerSpeed5thru8' : 1  (1-5 integer)
 'TimerSpeed1thru7' : 1  (1-5 integer)
 'whip': "around"  (means whip around in circle; else default = back and forth)

 ##Drum, Naryar
 OBSOLETE - VertSpinner includes this function
-"When inverted, changes the spinner's direction " Intended for invertible bots (notably drums and invertible face spinners) that should still spin their weapon upwards when inverted.
+When inverted, changes the spinner's direction
+Intended for invertible bots (notably drums and invertible face spinners) that should still spin their weapon upwards when inverted.
 You must use an ANALOG CONTROL to wire your spinner, with Positive axis being the upward spinning direction when your bot isn't inverted.
 The AI will use the Negative axis when inverted, so your spinner will spin upwards, as it should for good gut ripping capability.
 Not intended for hybrids, and there is no srimech command.
 Brought to you by Naryar and ripped off Click's VertSpinner.py.